 Institutional processes are organized and implemented to support student learning and student achievement.

-At MJC, assessment data drives college planning to improve student learning and achievement.
+At MJC, assessment data informs college planning to improve student learning and achievement.
 All initiatives and requests made to support student learning and achievement require the inclusion of equity data, student learning assessment, and justification that discusses how the initiatives/requests will improve results and close gaps.
-Program review is performed regularly, and the research and planning website has detailed information regarding instruction and student services program review data.
-(IR Program Review Website) Program review provides the basic information to request resource allocations awarded by the institution (e.g. IELM, Lottery Funds, Hiring Prioritization Requests, etc.). (link to requests/form/rubric used by RAC and link to hiring prioritization process) CTE/Perkins funding requires faculty to report and acknowledge how allocated resources are improving programming, student learning, and student success and completion.
+Program faculty review programs regularly, and the research and planning website posts detailed information regarding instruction and student services program review data.
+(IR Program Review Website) Program review provides the fundamental information that leads to resource allocations awarded by the institution (e.g. IELM, Lottery Funds, Hiring Prioritization Requests, etc.). (link to requests/form/rubric used by RAC and link to hiring prioritization process) CTE/Perkins funding requires faculty to report and acknowledge how allocated resources are improving programming, student learning, and student success and completion.
 (CTE/Perkins reports) The College also implemented a Strong Workforce proposal process, requiring program assessment and labor market data as a justification for proposed program improvements.
 (Strong Workforce Proposals)

 College stakeholders have access to multiple data sources, including data from the Achieving the Dream Data Summit, the California Community Colleges Chancellor’s Office (CCCCO) DataMart, The CCCCO Launchboard, and the Data Dashboard on the research and planning website.
 (ATD Data Summit; DataMart; Launchboard; Dashboard) Requests by faculty and staff for professional development mini-grants from both Equity Funds and the Modesto Junior College Foundation are facilitated through processes that requires data supporting the validity of the proposal and evidence that the proposed activity will support student learning and achievement. (link to Applications) Minutes from the Student Success and Equity Council (SSEC) reflect the range of proposals that have been submitted and which proposals were granted funds. (link minutes from equity site) Regular discussions about assessment data are held in Academic Senate and College Council (Senate and CC Minutes)